HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

 ## Known Issues

-Review the [Known issues for combined cumulative fix](ccf_95_known_issues.md) topic page to be aware of any known issues for the HCL Portal Version 9.5 CF releases.
+Review the [Known issues for combined cumulative fix](ccf_95_known_issues.md) topic page to be aware of any known issues for the HCL DX Version 9.5 CF releases.

 ## Review supported hardware/software requirements